How Can We Help You?

 Non-printable margin is an industry term that refers to the unprintable edges around your label sheet.
 Every printer on the market today has a fixed, maximum printable area.
 The area between the edge of the sheet and this fixed boundary is the non-printable margin.

-Click "Learn More" below for further explanation.Was this answer helpful?
+Click "Learn More" below for further explanation or visit our Label Terminology Glossary.Was this answer helpful?
 306